 So, there is an imbalance between the supply of skills to the workplace and the requirements of the workplace.

 There is a recognised gap between the skills being taught through formal education and those required by companies.
 Aspects of this issue include:

-- Formal Education is not keeping up with the rate of change of required skills and competencies
+- Formal Education not keeping up with the rate of change of required skills and competencies

-- The ageing workforce (and later retirement age), requires older employees to be retrained to keep them relevant and valuable in the workplace)
+- The ageing workforce (and later retirement age) requiring older employees to be retrained to keep them relevant and valuable in the workplace

-- Companies are creating their own training opportunities for employees rather than looking too formal education institutions.
+- Companies creating their own training opportunities for employees rather than looking to formal educational institutions.

 - Regardless of the causes and impact of the skills gap the key solution is to re-envision learning and embrace the imperative for developing a culture of lifelong learning (both within formal education and the workplace) where the learning takes many forms (including formal, informal, incidental and workplace-based)